-For some lifts, you must verify radius by actual measurement.
-Measurement is required for all lifts exceeding 80% of the crane's capacity at the maximum anticipated radius.
-For lifts exceeding 50 percent of the crane's capacity at the maximum anticipated radius planned for use, verify by actual measurement or by operating the crane with an empty hook through the lift evolution and verifying the radius from the radius indicator.
+For mobile crane lifts exceeding 50 percent of the crane's capacity at the maximum anticipated radius planned for use, verify by actual measurement or by operating the crane with an empty hook through the lift evolution and verifying the radii from the radius indicator.
+For lifts exceeding 80 percent, verify by actual measurement where possible (i.e., do not rely solely on the crane radius indicator).